How to avoid buying a flood car: 4 tips

 If you’ve purchased a vehicle that has water damage, all may not be lost.
 It is possible to repair the vehicle with an experienced mechanic.
 But remember, these are not do-it-yourself fixes.
 It will require a professional who has extensive knowledge of cars.

-It’s also worth remembering that repairing a flood-damaged vehicle will not be cheap, so determine whether the car is worth the investment, especially since flood-damaged cars typically have no resale value.
+It’s also worth remembering that repairing a flood damaged vehicle will not be cheap, so determine whether the car is worth the investment, especially since flood damaged cars typically have no resale value.

 Dealerships are required to disclose — either verbally or in writing — if a car has a salvage title.
-If not, it may be a case of dealer fraud.
+If not, it may be a case of auto loan fraud.
 You may be able to seek legal recourse but know that this can be a lengthy and expensive process.
 It may be best to speak with an attorney to sort out the specifics of your situation.

-Flood-damaged vehicles are in use in every state across this country.
+Flood damaged vehicles are in use in every state across this country.
 If you suspect a car may have been impacted by water damage, there are several steps to take, including running a vehicle history report, looking for telltale signs and having the car inspected by a professional.
 Remember, even if you don’t live in an area impacted by flooding, you could unknowingly end up with a water-damaged vehicle.